programadriano/angular5-seo/README.md

-# Angular5Router
+# Angular5 Meta tags
-This project was create to show my examples in my articles
+This project was create to show how was can set value to html meta tags